azagniotov/stubby4j/README.md

 * URI for registering new stub data programmatically via POST on Admin portal was changed from `/stubdata/new` to `/` [COSMETICS]
 * URI for getting loaded stub data status was changed from `/ping` to `/status` on Admin portal [COSMETICS]
 * Updated to SnakeYAML v1.12 [COSMETICS]
-* Updated default response message when response cntent could not be loaded from `file` [COSMETICS]
+* Updated default response message when response content could not be loaded from `file` [COSMETICS]
 * Documentation refinement [COSMETICS]

 ### 2.0.1